 the circle...

-What I most remember about dad was his quiet commitment to civil rights - this goes back to growing up in Arkansas, a place that was segregated everywhere but the place he spent the most time: Boys Club.
+But what I most remember about dad was his quiet commitment to civil rights - this goes back to having grown up in Arkansas, a place that was segregated everywhere but the place he spent the most time: the local Boys Club.
 Dad grew up not knowing that he was supposed to believe that a different skin color made you less of a human being.
 I think this has a lot to do with his trait I mentioned above - he learned early on that you don't judge people by the way they look or what you may have heard about them.

 I grew up as one of the only girls allowed in the "boy's only" club. (which I must admit, I loved.
 I was a tomboy and loved hanging with boys - dolls, and girls, were so boring).
 Dad's belief that everyone deserved a chance also went for his daughter.
 I was never told I couldn't do something cause "I was just a girl."
 If I wanted to try something, I could.
 It was a nice way to grow up.

 There's been a big hole since dad died - life does go on, but there is always the thought "I wish he could be here."
-There were many adventure races that I wished he had been able to watch, he would have loved it.
-My first 14er I climbed was the weekend before he died - I remember wishing he had been able to see my pictures, see that I had succeeded in my goal.
+There were my adventure races that I wished he had been able to be at - he loved not only watching his kids compete, but he loved people.
+And by the time I would have ended the race, he would have met every single person involved in the race and know their "life story."
+(I get my love of stories from my dad).
+I climbed my first 14'er the weekend before he died - I remember wishing he had been able to see my pictures, see that I had succeeded in my goal and wanting to hear the story behind each of the pics.
 I have to believe that he does know and is smiling at the way my life has turned out.

-While I do think about dad everyday, tonight I am probably more melancholy than usual.
-I spent the weekend in Colorado Springs, and today was spent with some friends who are dealing with their father being diagnosed with terminal brain cancer.
-This family is like my own, I love them and hate to see them suffer through the hard decisions that need to be made and the grief that is already a part of their daily life.
+I have been thinking about dad more lately - some dear friends are having to deal with their father's diagnosis of terminal brain cancer and I spent the weekend with them as they process the news.
+This family is like my own, I love them and hate to see them suffer.
+They have hard decisions ahead of them and the grief that they will experience as they walk this road is never easy.
 I remember how hard it was to watch dad suffer, knowing that he hated being in the hospital all those months and not being able to do anything about it.

-There is a helpless feeling when someone you know is dieing - our natural response is to want to make everything and everyone feel better, to help make their grief easier.
-I'm trying to figure that out myself, how I can be there for them, all the while knowing that grief is what they have to experience, it's just a part of life.
+There is a helpless feeling when someone you know is dying - our natural response is to want to make everyone feel better, to help make their grief easier.
+I'm trying to figure out how I can be there for them, all the while knowing that this grief is what they have to experience - it's a part of life.

 It's exactly what dad would have done, and I can't imagine a better example of how to do it right.